harahm29/HMB-news/README.md

 php artisan migrate
 ```

-4.please setup you email access on .env file and use email in register, new password , etc :
+6 .Configure your email settings in the .env file to enable registration, password reset, and other email-based features.:

 MAIL_MAILER=smtp
 MAIL_HOST=mailpit